 - Encourage your team to ask questions or request clarification for any instructions that they don’t understand.

 - Verbal Instructions: Instructions may be delivered at any given point verbally, but this is particularly common when being given direction by customers and those we serve.
-Strong listening skills is very important to being able to follow verbal instructions.
+Strong listening skills are very important to being able to follow verbal instructions.
 Memories are short; verbal instructions should be recorded/written.

 - Training: In our very early years and throughout school, our abilities to follow instructions are being developed and evaluated.
 These skills can continue to be developed in our workplaces.
 Be resourceful and incorporate the development of this skill in your company’s training programs.